zstoebs/site/content/projects/quad-build/index.md

 <figcaption>My fully built quadcopter on the ground, not flying... yet.</figcaption>
 </figure>

-**tl;dr** A life-changing introduction to quadcopters and robotics in which I learned a lot about the quad ecosystem and their constitution.
+**tl;dr** My introduction to quadcopters and robotics in which I learned a lot about the quad ecosystem and their constitution.
 However, I suggest following a smaller, cheaper, and recent build guide.
 Although my naivete showed through here, my fascination with quads has not soured; check out my [Tello face following and vSLAM project](/projects/tello-slam/)!

 # Motivation
 As much as I like software, I also like hardware.
 I quickly realized that pure computer science wasn't going to expose me to much hardware so I took it upon myself in summer 2020 -- mid-quarantine -- to teach myself.
 At the time, I was stumbling down a rabbit hole and obsessing over quadcopters, yet I had never laid my hands on one.
 To me at the time, building a quad from parts was as good a place to start as any.